microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 - X-Forwarded-For - Appends the client's IP address to the X-Forwarded-For header.
 See [X-Forwarded](#x-forwarded) below.
 - X-Forwarded-Proto - Appends the request's original scheme (http/https) to the X-Forwarded-Proto header.
 See [X-Forwarded](#x-forwarded) below.
 - X-Forwarded-Host - Appends the request's original Host to the X-Forwarded-Host header.
 See [X-Forwarded](#x-forwarded) below.
-- X-Forwarded-PathBase - Appends the request's original PathBase, if any, to the X-Forwarded-Proto header.
+- X-Forwarded-Prefix - Appends the request's original PathBase, if any, to the X-Forwarded-Prefix header.
 See [X-Forwarded](#x-forwarded) below.

 For example the following incoming request to `http://IncomingHost:5000/path`:
 ```